Kwangsub/analysis-human-activity-data/CodeBook.md

 It has 68 attributes for each rows.

 1. Subject
   - The subject who performed the activity for each sample.
+It is distinguished by number.
-  - Range: 1 to 30
+  - Value range: 1 to 30
 2. Activity
-  - Human activity
+  - Human activity by subject
   - Available values
-    - walking: walking
+    - walking: indicates the subject was walking
-    - walkingUpstairs: walking upstairs
+    - walkingUpstairs: indicates the subject was walking upstairs
-    - walkingDownstairs: walking downstairs
+    - walkingDownstairs: indicates the subject was walking downstairs
-    - sitting: sitting
+    - sitting: indicates the subject was sitting

-*Below variables indicates the actual experimental value.*

 3. Mean of tBodyAcc for X
 4. Mean of tBodyAcc for Y
 5. Mean of tBodyAcc for Z